A man accused of killing a man, woman and their child in Butler County, Missouri in January appeared in court on Monday.

 He said there is no possible motive being released at this time.

-According to the Wayne County Sheriff's Office, the homicide victims are 23-year-old Samara Fontaine Kitts, 24-year-old Harley Michael Million, and 17-month-old Willa Fontaine Million.
+According to the Wayne County Sheriff's Office, the triple homicide victims are 23-year-old Samara Fontaine Kitts, 24-year-old Harley Michael Million, and 17-month-old Willa Fontaine Million.

 Sheriff Finch said Atchison knew the victims.